Secondary Teacher Education

 General Studies Requirements

-The number of credits required in each area is based on a student’s degree program.
+The required credits are based on a student’s degree program.

 *Also applies to students earning a 2nd Bachelor’s Degree.